Alfred the Great, King of Wessex, King of the Anglo-Saxons

 Alfred’s father King Æthelwulf of Wessex; Credit – Wikipedia

 From 854 – 855, Alfred accompanied his father on a pilgrimage to Rome and then they spent some time at the court of Charles the Bald, King of West Francia.
 Being the fourth of four sons, Alfred was not expected to succeed to the throne and was probably being prepared for a career in the Roman Catholic Church.
 In 856, Alfred’s father King Æthelwulf married Judith of Flanders, daughter of Charles the Bald.
-Alfred’s mother Osburga had probably died, although it is possible that she had been put aside.
+Alfred’s mother Osburga had probably died, although she may have been put aside.
 King Æthelwulf and Judith had no children and after King Æthelwulf’s death, she married his son and successor Æthelbald.

 King Æthelwulf died on January 13, 858, and was succeeded by his eldest surviving son Æthelbald in Wessex and his next surviving son Æthelberht in Kent.
 When King Æthelbald died two years later, Æthelbert became King of Wessex and remained King of Kent.
 Alfred’s public life began in 865 with the accession of his fourth brother Æthelred I. Also in 865, the Great Heathen Army of Danes landed in East Anglia with the goal of conquering the Anglo-Saxon kingdoms.
 During King Æthelred I’s reign, Alfred fought beside him against the Great Heathen Army led by Ivar the Boneless and his brother Halfdan Ragnarsson.
 King Æthelred I was wounded at the Battle of Marton and died shortly afterward on April 23, 871.
 Because King Æthelred I left two young sons, Æthelhelm and Æthelwold, who were deemed too young to succeed to the throne, Alfred became King of Wessex.